Federal Budget Process

 A veto means the process must start all over again.
 The president can also allow the budget to go forward without his approval.

-October 1st, 2018.
+October 1st, 2019.
 Deadline to sign all bills into law.
 If this doesn't happen, Congress has two choices.
 It can pass a continuing resolution to keep federal agencies running at their current levels.
 The other choice is to allow a government shutdown.
 That means all non-essential discretionary programs close, and workers are furloughed without pay.
-This happened in 2013.
+This happened in 2013, 2018, and 2019.

 The Treasury Department's Financial Management Services executes the budget once it is in effect.
 This is the agency that makes payments, collects revenues and delinquent debt, and issues reports including Treasury Statements.